Multi-Instance Tasks and Batch Shipyard

 the Batch Shipyard toolkit.
 These methods will aid in cleaning up compute nodes

-additional jobs.
+the Docker containers.
 Please refer to

 jobs cmi and

-jobs cmi --delete actions
+jobs cmi --delete

-in the Batch Shipyard Usage doc.
+actions in the Batch Shipyard Usage doc.

 Nearly all of the Docker or Singularity runtime complexities are taken care of by Batch Shipyard.
 The user just needs to ensure that their MPI container images are either constructed with the aforementioned accommodations and/or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.